Everyone has limited resources.

 Because you’re not just competing against the competition.

-Below you’ll find 5 different types of traffic tactics.
+Below you’ll find 5 different types of traffic tactics to help you generate web traffic on a consistent basis.
 Each one has multiple options, and you need to be able to prioritize one over the other (depending on how they fit your business).

 1. SEO vs. Content Marketing